gangaram-tii/nixos-imx8mq/README.md

  $> nix build .#packages.riscv64-linux.microchip-icicle-kit-<release/debug>
 ```

-After successful compilation it generates sdimage `./result/nixos.img` which can programmed in sdcard to boot the board.
+After successful compilation it generates sdimage `./result/nixos.img` which can be programmed in sdcard to boot the board.

 To program the sdimage use following command: